gvsoc/gvsoc/docs/developer/src/hwpe/task_1.rst

 .. admonition:: Information
    :class: explanation

    GVSoC generates a ``gvsoc_config.json`` file in the ``/gvsoc`` folder when an application is executed.
-This is a tool generated file and you can find all the address maps as well as the component connections.
+This is a tool-generated file and you can find all the address maps as well as the component connections.
 Now we can see the changes such as ``cluster_config_file: pulp/chips/pulp-open-hwpe/cluster.json`` in the generated ``gvsoc_config.json`` file.